alifarukyucel/tams/docs/functional-tests.md

 ### The system shall not allow a lecturer to hire more than 1 TA for every 20 students in the course.

+#### Block hiring when ratio between student and ta becomes too large
+1. Save an accepted application in the hiring service
+2. Mock Course information to return x students
+3. Submit a new application
+4. Verify 409
+5. Verify application has not been saved

+**Relevant tests:**

+Respective underlying service code is boundary tested

 ### The system shall allow a TA to specify how many hours they actually worked on the course by posting the course id and the amount of hours to the API.

 #### Submit hour declaration